yashsinghcodes/wik/README.md

 # WIK
-wik is command based wiki.
+wik is a tool to view wikipedia pages from your terminal.
-It let you search for any wikipedia up to date article on one query to your terminal.
+It also let you search for any wikipedia up to date article on one query from your terminal.

 <div align="center">